MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 5.3.6 Configuration Manager is the single source of truth

 Lastly, Anthos Configuration Management provides a single source of truth for your cluster’s configuration.
-That source of truth is kept in a Policy Repository, which is actually a Git repository.
+That source of truth is kept in a Policy Repository, which is a Git repository.
 In this illustration, this repository happens to be located on-premises, but it can also be hosted in the cloud.
 The Anthos configuration Management agents use the Policy Repository to enforce configurations locally in each environment, managing the complexity across environments.
 Anthos Configuration Management also provides the ability to deploy code changes with a single repository commit.
 And the option to implement configuration inheritance, by using namespaces.

 ### 5.5.
-Demo:Getting Started with Kubernetes Engine
+Demo: Getting Started with Kubernetes Engine

 ### 5.6.
 GCP Fundamentals: Getting Started with Kubernetes Engine